Deokishisu/FRLG-Plus/FEATURES.md

 		* The Level 100 mode has been replaced with the Open Level mode like in Emerald.
 		* Artisan Cave can be accessed from the Battle Tower's dock.
 	* A new area in Berry Forest makes the pinch berries available.
+	* A new area west of Cape Brink has rematchable trainers for the purposes of EV training.

 #### Quality of Life Changes:
 - No link restrictions